FranJimenezQ/FranJimenezQ/README.md

-- 👋 Hi, I’m @FranJimenezQ, I’m from Costa Rica.
+- 👋 <h3>Hi, I’m @FranJimenezQ</h3>.
+I’m from Costa Rica.
-- 👀 I’m a Software Web Developer.💻
+- 👀 I’m a Frontend Software Developer.💻
-- 🌱 Some of my skills are HTML, CSS, JavaScript, PHP, WordPress and also I’m currently learning Angular, React and Ruby.💻
+- Some of my skills are HTML, CSS, JavaScript, PHP, WordPress and also I’m currently learning Angular, React and Ruby.💻
-- 💞️ I’m looking to collaborate on Web projects to get experience and have fun learning more.💻
+- I’m looking to collaborate on Web projects to get experience and have fun learning more.💻
 - 📫 How to reach me?
 - 📳 This is my CellPhone number from Costa Rica: 506-83134884.
 - ✉ This is my Email: flakundo@gmail.com